purpleidea/mgmt/docs/function-guide.md

 ## Native Functions

 Native functions are functions which are implemented in the mgmt language itself.
-These are currently not available yet, but are coming soon.
+These are currently not available yet but are coming soon.
 Stay tuned!

 ## Simple Function API